Our Beliefs

 see

-people as unique, loved creations of God and welcome all people to the
+as unique, loved creations of God and welcome all

 The